 • Contractors don’t need a license to install or refinish floors, but many states have a licensing or certification process, so look for refinishers who meet these criteria.

-• Any contracting business should be insured and bonded.
+• Ask your contractor for proof of insurance.
+Any contracting business should be insured and bonded.

 • Look at the company’s Better Business Bureau (BBB) rating and customer reviews to vet its reputation and how it handles complaints.

 • When receiving an estimate, ask which stages in the process are included.
-Be sure to ask whether things like prep work and cleaning are extra.
+Ask whether things such as prep work and cleaning cost extra.

 • Ask how long the job is likely to take and how long the rooms will need to remain clear of furniture while the topcoat hardens.